 During the evaluation, we will measure your teeth in six spots.
 The hygienist uses a small probe for this purpose.
 The probe has markings that allow the hygienist to accurately measure how deep the pockets are.
 The further the probe can enter the gum, the deeper the pocket will measure.

 A patient who has a pocket depth of over four millimeters or more is considered to have a diagnosis of gingivitis.
 Patients with pockets of five millimeters or more have moderate gum disease.
 Patients with pocket depths of six or more millimeters have advanced gum disease.
 Dr. Riopelle will recommend a deep cleaning for these patients.
 In some cases, a periodontist will recommend further treatment.

 Your mouth may need to be numbed during the procedure so that the hygienist can easily insert the probe into the gum pockets.
 This is not typically a painful process, but it can be uncomfortable, particularly when there is active gum disease.

 In some cases, local anesthetic will be given to a patient so that the deep cleaning can happen without causing the patient discomfort.

 You will need to have two office visits to complete the cleaning effectively.
 Plan to spend about an hour for each visit.
 The dentist will also recommend future checkups.
 Most of the time it is wise to return for a checkup at shorter intervals than the normal six months between cleanings.

 Pain medication is usually not necessary for deep cleaning since the cleaning does not have side effects or pain that last after the procedure is complete.
-You be back to normal shortly after the anesthesia wears off.
+You will be back to normal shortly after the anesthesia wears off.